We take an in-depth look at the New York Police Department’s Stop, Question and Frisk Data

 Is Force Used During Stops?

 One alarming finding is how frequently force is used during stops.
 Across all races, force is used 20% of the time, even when an arrest is not made.
 Eighty percent of people stopped are of Black or Hispanic descent, and those are also the two groups most likely to receive force, even when no arrest is made.
+The chances of arrests are quite high, and in those cases, law firms that specialize in providing no money down bail bonds tend to help those in need.

 Other Findings from Stop and Frisk Data